 Summer really can be the most expensive time of year for some people.
 But if you can lower your spending in other areas, you can really make up for the extra expenses.
 I don’t know about you, but I’d much rather spend my time having fun than worrying about overspending!

-What ways are you saving money this summer?
+What ways are you saving money during the summer?